Resolve disputes: options for landlords and tenants

 The application you receive contains information about the problem and what the other party wants.

+The application comes with an information sheet that explains what happens next.
 The application lists the name and phone number of the residential tenancy officer assigned to your file.
+You can contact them with any questions.